dave-honig/Boardgames_Excel_Project/README_Detailed_Steps.md

 1. The Top_Games query was referenced to create "Top_Games_Minimum_Players."
    1. All column except ID, Name, Year Published, and Min Players were removed.
    2. A filter was applied to Min Players for any values >=5
-2. In the Top Games, only 13 require more than 4 players
+2. In the Top Games, only 13 require more than 4 players.

+	<img src="/Images/side_quest_min_players.png" width=60% alt="Side Quest Into Player Minimums">

 3. Changing the filer again, only 39 games require more than 3 players.

-	<img src="/Images/side_quest_min_players.png" width=60% alt="Side Quest Into Player Minimums">

 ## One more round?